Community Health Worker-Medical Respite

 • Multilingual skills are compensated by an additional 8%, above base pay.

-• Travel to and from office sites and community locations which could include using walkways, stairs and/or elevators.
+• Travel to and from clients residence, community locations and office sites, which could include using walkways, stairs and/or elevators.

 Don’t meet every single requirement?
 Here at FSRI, we’re dedicated to building a diverse and inclusive workplace.
 If you’re excited about one of our career opportunities, but your experience doesn’t align perfectly with every qualification, we encourage you to apply anyways.
 You may be the perfect fit for this or another opportunity!